slowrunner/ROS2-GoPiGo3/URDF_File_Introduction.md

 <img src="Graphics/URDF_gpgMin.jpg" width="640"/>

-Even if a GoPiGo3 robot does not have a LiDAR, the ROS will know about the parts that do exist to keep track of where the robot (base_link / “robot frame” ) is in the world frame
+Even if a GoPiGo3 robot does not have a LiDAR, ROS will know about the parts that do exist to keep track of where the robot (base_link / “robot frame” ) is in the world frame
 - when the “odometry function” announces a change (in a /odom topic message) (odometry comes only from encoders in the minimalist ROS2 GoPiGo3)